particle-iot/docs/src/content/reference/device-os/firmware.md

 BLE.setAdvertisingInterval(800);
 ```

+BLE and Thread Mesh use the same radio, and time-slice the use of the radio.
+BLE has priority over Thread Mesh, so using very short advertising intervals may affect the performance of mesh.
+It's best to stay at 100 milliseconds or higher when using BLE and Thread Mesh at the same time.

 #### BLE.setAdvertisingTimeout()

 Normally, advertising continues until `stopAdvertising()` is called or a connection is made from a central device.